Watercolor portrait of woman working through a healing crisisPin it

 Learning to suppress our feelings typically causes them to go into our physical bodies.
 The tensing of neck muscles will prohibit frowning, holding one’s breath can replace crying and jaw clenching may stifle yelling.
 When these patterns are repeated, emotional suppression becomes a habit, the unconscious mind takes over, and the body becomes a storehouse for unexpressed, unconscious feelings.

 Suppressed emotions and traumas are a key factor in the development of muscular tension, high blood pressure, heart disease, immune weakness and other diseases.
-Most practitioners agree that real healing begins when this suppression is released, freeing the body to heal at the deepest level.
+Most practitioners agree that real healing begins when the client releases this suppression, which frees the body to heal at the deepest level.

 While each individual’s body is unique, there are some common symptoms typical of a healing crisis.
-Below is a list of Herxheimer Reaction symptoms most often experienced after receiving bodywork:
+Below is a list of symptoms most often experienced after receiving bodywork:

 • Dizziness and light-headedness